FREQUENTLY ASKED QUESTIONS

 How does it work?

 You book an Online Session through the Booking page.
 The default is an online therapy session via video-chat.
-You'll receive an email link to the call close to your appointment time, and the video chat will be held through the secure online practice management system, called Jane.
+You'll receive an email link to join the video-chat 30 minutes prior to your appointment time.
+The video chat will be held through the secure online practice management system, called Jane.
 Please review Jane's Guide for How to Join Your Online Appointment.

 If you wish to do our therapy session over telephone, please book an Online Session through the Booking page and send an email to email@example.com to let me know you wish to do a telephone session instead.